F5Networks/f5-azure-arm-templates/experimental/solutions/autoscale/ltm/via-dns/existing_stack/README.md

 - Microsoft.Network/*
 - Microsoft.Storage/*

-The end result should be possession of a client (application) ID, tenant ID and service principal secret that can login to the same subscription this template will be deployed into.
-Ensuring this is fully functioning prior to deploying this ARM template will save on some post-deployment troubleshooting if the service principal is in fact not configured correctly.

 **NOTE:** Service principal information is stored locally in the **/config/cloud/.azCredentials file.
-If for any reason you need to update the service principal information, you must manually edit the .azCredentials file on both BIG-IP systems.
+If for any reason you need to update the service principal information, you must manually edit the .azCredentials file on all BIG-IP systems.

 #### 1. Azure Portal